Double descent: When do neural quantum states generalize?: Additional experiments

-\paragraph{Appendix B: Sampling with replacement}\textemdash{} To better mimic the data used during the variational training of NQS, we generate ten training datasets by directly drawing samples from the Born distribution corresponding to the true ground-state wavefunction $p_\Omega = \vert\langle\Omega\vert\Omega\rangle\vert^2$.
-We note that we sample \emph{with replacement}, meaning configurations may be repeated in the training set.
-For each dataset, we draw $N_s = 0.75\times 2^N$ configurations.
-Due to the peaked nature of the distribution, however, the training datasets contain only 728 unique configurations on average (averaged over 10 datasets).
-The remaining configurations are considered the test dataset (see~\cite{supplement} for more details about the dataset).
+To better mimic the data used during the variational training of NQS, we introduce a third type of training dataset $\mathcal{D}_\mathrm{Train}^{\mathrm{IS}\, 75\%}$: datasets generated by importance sampling from the Born distribution corresponding to the true ground-state wavefunction $p_\Omega = \vert\langle\Omega\vert\Omega\rangle\vert^2$.
+This amounts to sampling configurations from $p_\Omega$ \emph{with replacement}, meaning configurations may be repeated in the training set.
+For ten seeds, we draw $N_s = 75\%\times 2^N$ configurations, generating ten distinct datasets.
+We emphasize that these datasets are sampled directly from the true Born distribution and are therefore independent of the networks trained on them.
+Due to the peaked nature of the distribution, however, the training datasets contain only $728 \pm 16$ unique configurations on average (averaged over the 10 datasets).
+The remaining configurations are considered the test dataset, $\mathcal{D}_{\mathrm{Test}}^{\mathrm{IS}\,75\%} = \left\{\vec{\sigma}\right\} \setminus \mathcal{D}_{\mathrm{Train}}^{\mathrm{IS}\,75\%}$.
+For more details about the different training datasets employed in this work, see \cref{app:data}.

-In this setting, we do not observe double descent behavior in generalization metrics as clearly as in the other dataset splittings, as shown in \cref{fig:DD_mc}.
+When we train our NQS on $\mathcal{D}_\mathrm{Train}^{\mathrm{IS}\, 75\%}$, we do not observe double descent behavior in generalization metrics as clearly as in the other dataset splittings, as shown in \cref{fig:DD_mc}.
 In particular, the peak associated with double descent is less pronounced in the test loss shown in panel (a) than in the fidelity in panel (b).
-The interpolation threshold is also harder to identify than in \cref{fig:main_DD}: networks trained on different training sets achieve the minimal training error at varying network sizes, which we mark with a shaded region.
+The interpolation threshold is also harder to identify than in \cref{fig:main_DD}.
+Networks trained on different training sets achieve the minimal training error at varying network sizes, which we mark with a shaded region.
 Nevertheless, this region seems to coincide with the location where the test loss peaks and begins its second descent.

 Most importantly, we observe the first minimum of the test loss corresponds to the point where the number of parameters equals the number of unique training configurations, marked with a dotted blue line.
-This indicates that, in the classical interpolation regime, the location of the test loss minimum is influenced by the number of \textit{unique} configurations in the dataset, rather than the total number of configurations in the training dataset.
+This indicates that, in the underparameterized regime, the location of the test loss minimum is influenced by the number of \textit{unique} configurations in the training dataset, rather than the total number of configurations in the dataset.